MarchandMD/TicTacToe/README.md

 # Tictactoe

 Welcome to this repository!
-It's a gem I built, but it hasn't been deployed on Rubygems or anything.
+It's a gem I built, by following along to [this tutorial](https://codequizzes.wordpress.com/2013/10/25/creating-a-tic-tac-toe-game-with-ruby/) but it hasn't been deployed on Rubygems or anything.

 To experiment with the code, run `bin/console` for an interactive prompt.